mathurinm/latex/README.md

 ## Bibliography
+- I recommend using natbib
-The following snippet make bibliography link clickable (through `hyperref`), and displays them in a nicer color than the default one (flashy red/green boxes).
+- The following snippet make bibliography link clickable (through `hyperref`), and displays them in a nicer color than the default one (flashy red/green boxes).
 ```latex
 \usepackage{natbib}
 \usepackage{xcolor}